 Question: What are your overall clothing packing tips?

 Pack a week’s worth of clothes.
 If you’re going for a couple of weeks, you can wash them in your room and hang them to dry or pay for them to be cleaned.
 Pack clothes that coordinate with everything you’re bringing.
 If it doesn’t work in multiple outfits, don’t bring it.
 Think of what you can do without, not what will be handy.
 I suggest taking two pairs of shoes, the type depends on your trip, and two pairs of pants, and wearing your heaviest items on the plane.
 Bring a reversible belt, black on one side and brown on the other so you can wear it with anything you need, Amazon carries a lot of brands and styles.
-For more tips on packing light, “Do you really need to take that with you” has my other tips.

 I agree.
 I’ll wear one pair of pants on the plane depending on the weather, but I tend to stick to dresses that don’t need to be ironed, like jersey material, or ones that look fine if they’re slightly wrinkled.
 That would be my number one tip for women.
 If you don’t mind wearing dresses, I’ve found them so much better for travel.
 They take up less space than pants and shirts.
 You also don’t have to coordinate tops and bottoms, so it’s less work!
 And, they can be dressed down during the day or up at night with some small accessories.